lizlevine/Friendly_Friend_Finder/README.md

 # Friendliest Friend Finder

-A compatibility-based Full Stack web application using Node and Express servers
+A compatibility-based Full Stack web application using Node and Express servers.a

-This full-stack site will take in results from the users' input based on an 11 question survey.
-The answers range on a scale of 1 to 5.
-The program compares their answers with those from other users and displays the name and picture of the friend with the best overall match.
+This full-stack site will match the user with their new best friend.
+The user is prompted to answer an 11 question survey rating their answer on a scale of 1-5.
+The program compares the users' answers with the friends and  renders the name and image of the friend who's most compatible.

 ## Building F3: Required tools & tech: